EmilyGarredQCA/1701QCA-Assessment2/index.md

 The above code and video demonsrates the combined elements of the project with the motion sensor triggering the LEDs and Strip to react to the motion input.
 I plan to make the seperate parts come on at different intervals with continued absence of motion.

 After successfully completing a basic mock-up of the final concept I decided to start on the fabrication of the environment.
 The image shows the basic shape for the rock which will support the LED strip.
-I made this using papier mache over a small cardboard box, and plan to cover it in clay and paint it to complement the environment.
+I made this using papier mache over a small cardboard box, and then have covered it in a thin layer of air drying clay, which I then painted to look like a rock.

 ![Image](Rock.jpg)

+With everything working I began to create the final electronic components for the mushrooms.
+The first step was to learn how to solder.

 ## Design process discussion ##